Bcz25/Active-Peak/README.md

 ## Description

-- My motivation for building this application was driven by a passion for empowering individuals to take control of their fitness journeys in a personalized and supportive environment.
+- Our motivation for building this application was driven by a passion for empowering individuals to take control of their fitness journeys in a personalized and supportive environment.
 - This project was built to provide users with personalized workout routines, a platform to share progress pictures, and a community to foster motivation and engagement.
 - This solves the problem of finding suitable workout routines tailored to individual demographics and offers a supportive environment for sharing fitness achievements.
 - In this project, we learned the importance of creating a user-friendly interface and the impact of a supportive community on maintaining fitness motivation.